code-423n4/2021-08-floatcapital/README.md

 ## Other notes and thoughts

-We only check the return boolean (success) for erc20 methods on the payment token not for the synthetic token - this is safe since the synthetic token is written to never return false.
+- We only check the return boolean (success) for erc20 methods on the payment token not for the synthetic token - this is safe since the synthetic token is written to never return false.

-Currently our synthetic tokens are 'pausable'.
-We are aware that this is not desired, there is a good chance we will remove this before launch - we just want to make sure we don't expose the system to unnecessary external risk - results from various audits will guide this decision.
+- Currently our synthetic tokens are inheriting form the open zeppelin `ERC20PresetMinterPauser` contract, but the pause functionality has been stripped out by our use of `_beforeTokenTransfer`.
+We have left the contracts inheriting from the MinterPauser because there is some chance we will add pause functionality before launch - we just want to make sure we don't expose the system to unnecessary external risk - results from various audits will guide this decision.
+If we don't launch a pausable synth token we will inherit from a more basic ERC20 implementation.

-All our floating point arithmetic is using base 1e18.
+- All our floating point arithmetic is using base 1e18.
 Additionally, in solidity, integer division rounds down - this is a potential source of bugs!
 For example, things to look out for, `(a+b+c)/d != a/d+b/d+c/d` in solidity, rather `(a+b+c)/d >= a/d+b/d+c/d`.
 Also when composing and optimising division and multiplication operations using, canceling out the `1e18` can lead to different output for different input - `(numerator / 1e18) * 1e18 / denominator != numerator / denominator` if the numerator is < 1e18 (as seen in the `_getEquivalentAmountSyntheticTokensOnTargetSide` function).

+- We use mappings of single values almost everywhere.
+There are lots of places that structs could potentially be used.
+Our initial version of these contracts used structs, however it became quite unwieldy.
+Examples include `batched_*` and `userNextPrice_` variables in LongShort.sol and `stakerTokenShiftIndex_*`, `userNextPrice_*` variables in Staker.sol.

 # ✨ So you want to sponsor a contest